PopovEvgeniy/grpdecompilershell/readme.txt

                                 GRP DECOMPILER SHELL

-                                  Version 1.0.1
+                                  Version 1.0.2

-                         Created by Popov Evgeniy Alekseyevich
+                         This software by Popov Evgeniy Alekseyevich

 System requirement

-Windows 2000 or higher
+Windows 2000 or higher for 32 bit system
-WINE environment for run under a UNIX operation systems
+Windows Vista or higher for 64 bit system

 Program description